Key Learning Objectives:

 While nicotinamide riboside and nicotinamide mononucleotide (NMN) were found in multiple tissues following i.v. dosing, the same niacins given orally were metabolized to nicotinamide before making it to peripheral tissues.

-In another study that used double-labelling of oral NR, while 54% of the hepatic NAD+ contained one heavy atom following a high dose of NR (i.e., parts of NR helped make liver NAD+), only 5% incorporated both heavy atoms (i.e., very little of the whole NR molecule made it to the liver).
-Peripheral tissue measurements for double-labelled NR were not done, .
+In another study that used double-labeling of oral NR, while 54% of the hepatic NAD+ contained one heavy atom following a high dose of NR (i.e., parts of NR helped make liver NAD+), only 5% incorporated both heavy atoms (i.e., very little of the whole NR molecule made it to the liver).
+Peripheral tissue measurements for double-labeled NR were not done, .
 There’s currently no evidence any NR gets past the liver intact—the existing evidence indicates it does not.
 This does not mean NR wouldn’t positively impact the NAD metabolome in peripheral tissues; it means that when it does, it might be unrelated to the NR getting to these tissues in one piece, so to speak, and instead be because it is acting as a precursor for NAM.

 Existing data suggests that there’s a very limited ability for the complete NR molecule to survive digestion and make it to the liver intact to be incorporated into NAD even following a high dose.
 This is consistent with earlier research that reported NR in the intestines was slowly converted to NAM prior to absorption.
 NR can increase levels of NAD+ [62,63], but in a comparative study done in animals, all the niacins given (NR, NAM, and NA) served as precursors for liver NAD+ production, each with differing speeds and effects on the liver NAD metabolome over 24 hours.